DNS over HTTPS: Oblivious DNS over HTTPS

 Oblivious DNS over HTTPS (ODoH) is an experimental standard, published as (June 2022) by the IETF, proposing a protocol extension to ensure no single DoH server is aware of both the client's IP address and the content of their DNS queries and responses.
 This is an application of a security principle called decoupling or privacy partitioning.
-Oblivious DoH was originally developed as Oblivious DNS (ODNS) by researchers at Princeton University and the University of Chicago as an extension to unencrypted DNS, before DoH itself was standardized and widely deployed.
+A different protocol with the same name (Oblivious DoH) was originally developed as Oblivious DNS (ODNS) by researchers at Princeton University and the University of Chicago as an extension to unencrypted DNS, before DoH itself was standardized and widely deployed.
 Apple and Cloudflare subsequently deployed the technology in the context of DoH, as Oblivious DoH (ODoH).

 In ODoH and ODNS, all DNS requests and responses are routed via a proxy, hiding the client's address from the resolver.
 Requests and responses are encrypted to hide their contents from the proxy, and only the resolver can decrypt the requests, and the client the responses.
 Thus, the proxy knows the client address and resolver but not the request, and the resolver knows the proxy and request but not the client address, preventing the client address being linked to the query, unless both the proxy and resolver servers collude.
 Another protocol, Oblivious HTTP, uses similar architectural principles for HTTP requests.